LB78/Link-To-Iframe-Video/README.md

 # Link-To-Iframe-Video
-This code enables you to view a Youtube / Vimeo video in &lt;iframe> tag starting from URL
+Allow You to view a Youtube / Vimeo video in <iframe> tag starting from URL the script is created in c #
+.NET Framework 4